Shot noise signatures of candidate states for the fractional quantum Hall $\nu = 12/5$ state: Discussions on calculations

 Here, $\Lambda_J(V)$ is a result of the Joule heating and hence is a function of the voltages.
-Solving them for the temperature and voltage profiles as a function of $x$ show that the potential along the interface edge is constant throughout the length, except towards the end, where a sharp voltage drop is observed \cite{Christian2020}.
+Solving \cref{eq:voltageDiff} for voltage profiles of the modes as a function of $x$ using boundary condition $V(0) = V_0$, we show that the potential along the interface edge is constant throughout the length, except towards the end, where a sharp voltage drop is observed \cite{Christian2020}.

 The drop in power because of this drop in voltage causes the downstream end of the edge to heat up, which is referred to as a Hot spot.
-The hot spot can now act as a thermal source to any mode capable of carrying thermal current. \cref{fig:combinedfigure} shows two interfaces and their corresponding hot spots labelled $H_1$ and $H_2$.
-Consider any edge that is on the interface of the two different filling fractions like, for example, the segment $LH_2$; upstream modes along the segment can carry heat from the hot spot towards $L$, and as it travels upstream, there is always a probability of the thermal charge carriers either getting tunneled across to the downstream mode heading back towards $H_2$ or just maintaining their course towards $L$, which is an entirely random process and can be affected by the length of the edge to allowing for different degrees equilibration.
+The hot spot can now act as a thermal source for any mode capable of carrying thermal current. \cref{fig:combinedfigure} shows two interfaces and their corresponding hot spots labelled $H_1$ and $H_2$.
+The device is symmetric under inversion, so we can focus on any one interface because the physics is identical at both of them.
+Consider the interface $LH_2$; We assume that the chirality of the edge modes in our device is clockwise.
+Upstream modes along the segment $LH_2$ can carry heat from $H_2$ towards $L$.
+As the heat travels upstream, the thermal charge carriers can either tunnel across over to the downstream mode towards $H_2$ or reach $L$, which is an entirely random process and can be affected by the length of the edge to allowing for different degrees equilibration.
 Therefore, if the edge $LH_2$ is such that the net thermal current is in the upstream direction (anti-ballistic), then at point $L$, one would see fluctuations in the thermal charges reaching it because of random tunneling processes along the length of the edge.
 One can quantify the randomness and fluctuation in thermal charges reaching $L$ by calculating Current-Current auto correlation functions and defining a fano-factor at this junction, which we will see in the next section.